-- Each cash flow is composed of the principal payment, the interest payment, and the principal prepayment. - Let B_k denote the actual remaining principal balance at month k. - The pool's actual remaining principal balance at time i-1 is B{i-1} .
+- Each cash flow is composed of the principal payment, the interest payment, and the principal prepayment. - Let $B_k$ denote the actual remaining principal balance at month k. - Then the pool's actual remaining principal balance at time i-1 is $B{i-1}$ .